Gelatin silver print from a photogram negative

 Image: 29.4 x 23.5 cm (11 9/16 x 9 1/4 in.); Paper: 29.5 x 25.6 cm (11 5/8 x 10 1/16 in.)

 John L. Severance Fund 2007.147

-The doll-is he a photographer?" peers through a magnifying glass at the negative of an image of Paris taken by Lissitzky in 1928.
-The artist’s interest in the photogram and negative images may relate to his experience being x-rayed for tuberculosis in 1924.
+A figure peers through a magnifying glass at a negative of an image of Paris taken by Lissitzky in 1928.
+The artist’s interest in the photogram and negative images may relate to his experience of being x-rayed for tuberculosis in 1924.
 Later that decade, Lissitzky experimented extensively with positive and negative versions of photograms.
 A photogram provides a negative image of the objects placed on the sensitized paper.
 Using the photogram as a negative creates a positive print.
 Printing a mix of positive and negative images on the same sheet of paper allowed Lissitzky to add a sense of three dimensionality to the silhouettes.

 The information about this object, including provenance, may not be currently accurate.
 If you notice a mistake or have additional information about this object, please email email@example.com.